btmorr/scala-boost/tutorial/session0.md

 [step5]

+Extra extra extra credit: Modify the Database class so that it works with any data type (maybe some restrictions), rather than just Article.

 ## Notes

 If you're curious, I used this snippet to create data that was used for this tutorial, using articles from [NewsAPI](https://newsapi.org/), which is similar to an implementation of `serialze` used in `demo.Database.Table.insert`: